henrihallik/qt-cross-compile-pi5_aarch64/README.md

 Select 64-bit Raspberry Pi OS Bookworm Lite/Desktop.
 Adjust settings form the gear button.
 For target storage select USB stick or sd card.
 I used USB since its much faster than sdcard. <br>

-if u dont want to use rpi-imager then:<br>
+If u dont want to use rpi-imager then:<br>

 Download the latest version of Raspberry Pi 64-bit OS from <a href="https://www.raspberrypi.org/software/operating-systems/">here</a> on your laptop/pc.
 You will be needing an image writer to write the downloaded OS into the USB/SD card (micro SD card in our case).
 You can use Balena Etcher.
 Insert the SUB/SD card into the laptop/pc and run the image writer.
 Once open, browse and select the downloaded Raspbian image file.
 Select the correct device, that is the drive representing the USB/SD card.